One of the biggest pricing mistakes craft sellers make is that they completely ignore their own labor costs.

 That’s a lot of hidden time right there, and if you aren’t in some way accounting for it, you are leaving money on the table!

 Why is it important to track labor?

-Your labor is however a key component of your pricing strategy as it allows you to factor in an amount you would ideally like to pay yourself.
-You don’t necessarily need to take the entire amount you have allocated as drawings, however you’ll know that you have allowed for a specific amount of your profits for this purpose.
+Your labor is a key part of your pricing strategy as it allows you to factor in an amount you would ideally like to pay yourself.

 Without allocating a set proportion of your profits to your wage, you’ll need to rely on taking this amount from the overall business profits.
 This can be dangerous, especially if your pricing strategy isn’t completely factoring in your costs of production and hidden costs like overheads.

 The other big reason why it’s important to separate your wage from your business profits is to ensure that your business has the funds to grow.
 If you need to draw everything the company makes each year, this leaves nothing in the bank for any planned or unexpected investments you might need to make for your business future.

 To determine your labor cost, the formula per product you’ll want to use is:

 This first part of the equation is how long it actually takes you to make the product being sold.
 You’ll want this to be as accurate as possible, but there is some leeway.
 For handmade goods that are all unique, it can be difficult to pinpoint an exact time.
 In general, you should aim for an estimate that’s on the high side.

 To help you estimate the time, break down each step of the manufacturing process into smaller tasks and time yourself completing those tasks.
 Once you have a good idea of how long each task takes, you can start to put together an overall estimate for each product.